LeoHerrmann/timetable/README.md

 # Timetable
-A web application for displaying your timetable
+A simple web application for keeping track of your schedule

-## Usage
+## How to use
-I suggest using it the following way:
+I recommend using it the following way:

-- Edit configuration.js to match your schedule and subjects
+- Clone or download the files
-- Copy all files onto your phone
+- Edit configuration.js to match your schedule and subjects and preferred colors (Sorry, I haven't implemented a more user friendly way yet...)
-- Open index.html using your phone's browser
+- Open index.html using a web browser
-- Add it to your home screen, so you can use it like an app
+- Create a shortcut to your home screen or desktop for faster access

-## Screenshots
+## Screenshot
 ![Screenshot](https://user-images.githubusercontent.com/53840228/62796433-898e8880-bad9-11e9-8ad7-f216ac90f02b.png)